-Welcome to Flash Pulp, episode three hundred and sixteen.
+Welcome to Flash Pulp, episode four hundred and fifty-three.

-Tonight we present Under Wraps: a Collective Detective Chronicle, Part 3 of 3
+Tonight we present Censors: a Collective Detective Chronicle, Part 3 of 3

-This week’s episodes are brought to you by Jonja.net
+This week’s episodes are brought to you by The Melting Potcast!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.